nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 **`undefined`** - is a special value, a keyword that JavaScript sets up to all variables during a creation phase of execution context.

 ### JavaScript is single threaded, synchronous execution
-- Means that it can only execute one instruction at a time in the order that it appears.
-- Asynchronous events are actually handled synchronously.
+**Single threaded**
-**Single threaded** - JavaScript is a single threaded, synchronous language.
+- - JavaScript is a single threaded, synchronous language.
 That means one command execution at a time.
-Maybe not under the hood of the browser but from our perspective as programmers it is single threaded.
+Maybe not under the hood of the browser but from our perspective as programmers it is single threaded.Means that it can only execute one instruction at a time in the order that it appears.
+- Asynchronous events are also actually handled synchronously.
 **Synchronous execution** - means one at a time and in order that it appears.

-## 12 - Function Invocation and the Execution Stack
+## - Function Invocation and the Execution Stack
 **Invocation** - running or calling a function by using parenthesis `()`.
 ### Execution Stack
-every time you invoke a function a new execution context is created for that function and is put on top of execution stack.
+-every time you invoke a function a new execution context is created for that function and is put on top of execution stack.
 - When the script is run, the global execution context is created, and is executed.
 - However, if there is another function invocation, it will stop at that line of code, and create and execute the execution context.
-# 13 - Functions, Context, and Variable Environments
+# - Functions, Context, and Variable Environments
 **Variable environments** - where the variables live and how they relate to each other in memory.
 Every execution context has its own variable environment.

-## 14 - The Scope Chain
+## - The Scope Chain
-If JavaScript engine doesn't find variable in it's own environment it looks in the outer environment.
+- If JavaScript engine doesn't find variable in it's own environment it looks in the outer environment.
 That whole process of searching of variable in outer lexical environments down the chain is called the **scope chain**.

 So in this example `myVar` would actualy log `1` even though it sits inside a function which is inside another. `myVar` sits in the outer global environment so JS will go down the scope chain until it finds it.